About Goodbye Butterflies

 After a century, psychotherapy has finally figured out that trying to change our anxious thinking doesn’t work well.
 What does is learning to accept mindfully those thoughts and detach ourselves from them.

-Out of all of this has been born my passion for sharing mindfulness as the way beyond stage fright and other forms of performance anxiety through Goodbye Butterflies.
+Out of all of this has been born my passion for sharing mindfulness as the way beyond stage fright through Goodbye Butterflies.

 You don’t need to shave your head, become a Hindu fakir, or spend years on a therapist’s couch to find your way do so.
 You just need to apply a little age-old wisdom that’s quickly gaining scientific validity in our own century.